metal3-io/ip-address-manager/docs/releasing.md

 - Verify any other direct or indirect dependency is uplifted to close any public vulnerabilities

+Use the `./hack/verify-release.sh` script as helper to identify possible issues to be addressed before creating any release tags.

 ## Permissions

 Creating a release requires repository `write` permissions for: